josearosa/josearosa.github.io/_teaching/2014-spring-teaching-1.md

 ## Instructor of Record

+**Advanced Econometrics** *Spring 2026 (Scheduled)
+> Upper-division course that focuses on empirical methods beyond the standard econometrics course.

 **Labor Economics** *Fall 2025*  [Syllabus]({{ base_path }}/files/Syllabus.pdf){: style="color:#1a56db;"}
-> Upper-division course on labor market dynamics, wage setting, and human capital theory.
+> Course on labor market dynamics, wage setting, and human capital theory.

 **Intermediate Microeconomic Theory**
 *Summer 2024 (Online)*
-> Designed and delivered a full synchronous course with real-world examples and interactive problem sets.
+> Course on analysis of consumer and producer optimization, market equilibrium and welfare, with applications to competition, monopoly, and basic game theory.

 ---